cucapra/gator-study/implementation.md

 Our interactive code window will provide an environment to write fragment shader code in either Gator or GLSL (depending on which the user was assigned).
 All the backing TypeScript and vertex shader code should be pre-written, and provide several standard variables as needed.
 Initial proposed variables include position, normals, lightPosition, uModel, uView, uLight, and uProjection; in Gator, I expect these variables will all be pre-typed within example and skeleton code.

-Compiling raw GLSL should be straightforward since it can be compiled directly in TypeScript at runtime.
+Compiling raw GLSL should be straightforward since it can be compiled directly in the browser at runtime.
 Gator will be the real challenge here, as we will need to have the code run locally without requiring the user to install Gator.
-Adrian proposed the use of [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml), which seems like a reasonable choice to have Gator compile code natively without requiring janky binary manipulation.
+Adrian proposed the use of [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml), which seems like a reasonable choice to let the Gator compiler run in the browser (and avoid communication with a compiler on the server).

 Updates to the code will update the image only when the user presses a `compile` button.
 This design should help with data collection (see the later data collection section), and should help avoid user confusion of losing the image every time a small update is made.